 Room and Board

-*Undergraduate costs are based on two semesters (30 hours) for tuition and one full year for room and board.
+*Undergraduate costs are based on two semesters (30 hours) for tuition and room and board.

-**Graduate costs are based on two semesters (18 hours) for tuition and one full year for room and board.
+**Graduate costs are based on two semesters (18 hours) for tuition and room and board.
 Full-time status for graduate students is defined as 9-12 credit hours per semester as appropriate for the discipline and student.
 Note that some specialized programs require more than 12 credit hours per semester.

 ***FSU has a mandatory health insurance policy for students enrolled at the University.
 The cost represents the annual individual premium for international students.
 Refer to http://studentinsurance.fsu.edu/ for additional information.